Home » Drinks » Raspberry Peach Lemonade

 • Strain the syrup and chill.
 Using a mesh strainer, strain out the solid fruit bits.
 Press with a wooden spoon to get all the syrup out.
 Don't pres too hard or you'll have fruit bits in your tea.

-• Mix the chilled syrup with lemon juice and water.
+• Assemble the lemonade.
 Pour the syrup into a pitcher and add the lemon and water.
-Stir well and serve over ice with additional fruit for garnish.
+Stir well.

 Notes